 Welcome to Housecheck Inspection Services.
 My name is Byron and I am the Owner and a Professional Home Inspector, having performed thousands of inspections.
 The dictionary defines a "professional" as "skilled, proficient, knowledgeable, prepared, talented, competent and experienced," in other words a master of his craft.

-I took my home inspection training fifteen years ago, passed my exam and received my first home inspector certification.
-Subsequently, I attained three Master Inspector certifications from three different home inspection organizations, plus the ACI which required passing the National Home Inspector Examination, which is a requisite for licensing home inspectors in states that require licensing.
+I took my home inspection training fifteen years ago, passed a proctored exam and received my first home inspector certification.
+Subsequently, I attained three Master Inspector certifications from three different home inspection organizations, plus the ACI which required passing the National Home Inspector Examination, which is essential for licensing home inspectors in states that require licensing.

 As a former contractor myself, I can tell you that home inspecting demands far more detailed education in every discipline than a general contractor.
 A professional home inspector possesses a unique combination of disciplines, skills and education involving many elements that are particularly complex in order to perform the very detailed job of investigating a home’s structure and components.

 WHEN YOU WANT THE BEST, THE CHOICE IS CLEAR

 * Board Certified Master Inspector (NACHI) - international certification

 COMPLIMENTARY VALUE ADDED SERVICES

 Along with performing high compliance inspections, I include additional services at no cost to you.

 1. By utilizing my infrared camera, I can detect costly leaks and potentially dangerous electrical hot spots.

 2. I submit model and serial numbers on appliances to RecallChek from whom you'll get a separate report.